 You are here

-20+ Luxe Date Ideas in Washington, DC
+17 Luxurious & Fancy Date Ideas in Washington, DC

 Blue Duck Tavern, another of DC’s Michelin star-recipients, is housed inside the elegant Park Hyatt Washington (which makes for a great place to spend the night).
 The eatery features exquisitely prepared seasonal fare from its wood-burning oven, which is nestled inside an open kitchen.
-The Tavern’s shareable and delicious apple pie is the perfect conclusion to a meal.
+The Tavern’s shareable and delicious apple pie is the perfect conclusion to any meal.

 ENO Wine Bar in Georgetown serves up wine flights, along with delicious charcuterie, cheese and chocolate pairings, making for a fantastic first stop on date night.
 Then, head next door for dinner at Bourbon Steak, which features (you guessed it) amazing cuts of steak and an award-winning cocktail program.
 Finally, up the romance at the Four Seasons Hotel, one of the city’s most luxurious hotels.